hwding/sqlite3-ruby-win/README.md

 - after it is done, you'll find a dir named pkg was generated

 ##### Third
-- go in to this directory
+- go into this directory
 - `gem install --local sqlite3-xxx.gem` ('xxx' is version code)

 ##### Fourth